4 The Role of Prediction in Science

 A prediction is an educated guess about an unknown outcome based on current information, such as predicting tomorrow’s weather or the 3D structure of a protein from its amino acid sequences.

-Rattle and a group of ML supporters addressed a petition to the Elder Council of Raven Science that contained a set of scientific problems to be solved with the help of machine learning:
+Rattle and a group of ML supporters addressed a petition to the Elder Council of Raven Science that contained a set of scientific problems to be solved with the help of machine learning, like anticipating tornadoes, distinguishing poisonous from health berries, and translating strange noises of humans into proper raven language.

 The Council began to discuss these cases – all of which had been formulated as prediction problems.
 This raised the question: What role should prediction play in raven science?